strykeforce/classroom/src/swerve/swerve-software.md

 : The odometry classes utilize the kinematics classes along with periodic inputs about speeds and angles to create an estimate of the robot’s location on the field.

+Pose

+: A robot's pose is the combination of it's X, Y, and angle (θ) with respect to the field.

 ## the `ChassisSpeeds` Class

 The `ChassisSpeeds` class represents the speeds of a robot chassis.